My device will not take a reading/PBM won’t turn on

 - Static electricity interference.
 Ground yourself before conducting tests (a common way to do this is to touch a faucet), use a different brand of gloves, or move to a different location.

 - Dirty or scratched assay tubes.
-Discard the tube and simply try another one.
+Discard the tube and try another one.

 - Dirty luminometers (tube chamber).
 Clean instrument regularly and immediately when experiencing abnormal readings with the PhotonMaster Luminometer Maintenance Kit